Dijkstra Algorithm Explained: Why It Actually Works

 When to use Dijkstra (and when not to)

 The decision framework for shortest path algorithms is smaller than you'd expect.
 Three questions narrow it down: Are there negative weights?
-Do you need single-source or all-pairs?
+Do you need single source or all pairs?
 Is the graph weighted at all?

-One thing that trips people up: some interview problems involve weighted grids where each cell has a traversal penalty, and you need the minimum-weight path from one corner to the other.
+O((V + E) log V) over O(VE) from Bellman-FordOne thing that trips people up: some interview problems involve weighted grids where each cell has a traversal penalty, and you need the minimum weight path from one corner to the other.
 That's Dijkstra.
-Engineers who've only practised BFS on unweighted grids sometimes try to force BFS here and get wrong answers.
+If you've only practised BFS on unweighted grids, the instinct is to force BFS here, and it gives wrong answers.
 The grid cells carry different weights, so the underlying structure is a weighted graph.
 Once you recognise that "varying cell weights" maps to "weighted edges," the right algorithm becomes obvious.

 Most tutorials don't train that recognition.
 You learn Dijkstra's steps on an abstract graph but never practise spotting it in disguise.
 On Codeintuition, the identification lesson for Dijkstra focuses on exactly this.
 Before you solve any Dijkstra problem, you learn the structural triggers that tell you the pattern applies.
 The problems that follow (Minimum Cost Path, Cheapest Flights, Teleporter Grid) reinforce those triggers under increasing difficulty.